 Have you been a contributor on stack overflow?
 Then you probably know who Jon Skeet is.
-He is the person with most Reputation on stackoverflow (the points you get for great answers).
+He is the person with the most Reputation on stackoverflow (the points you get for great answers and questions).
 He is also the author of C# in depth.
 This is another book targeting specifically C#.

 This book however, is not for beginners.
-It is for those who know about the basics of C#, or has been working in a similar language.
+It is for those who know about the basics of C# or has been working in a similar language.
 It goes much in depth on how C# works and is very detailed.
-If you have been working with C# for several years you should most likely read this book.
-It's details are likely to surprise you!
+If you have been working with C# for several years and want to go deeper you should read this book.
+It's many details are likely to surprise you!